 It is always advisable to go for a lower premium policy and check for added benefits or riders.
 Lower the premium, higher the sustainability of the term insurance plan.
 So, lower premiums help the policyholder to opt for a longer period of term insurance.

-Lifestyle habits like smoking are a great deterrent in getting a better plan of term insurance.
-Smokers have a higher life-risk, so, they end up paying a higher premium for the same sum assured for the same term period.
+Lifestyle habits like smoking are an important parameter in getting a better plan of term insurance.
+Smokers have a higher lifetime risk, so, they end up paying a higher premium for the same sum assured for the same term period.

 So, it is always good to choose a healthy lifestyle.
 This will help the policyholder opt for a policy with a greater term period at a lesser premium.

 Research shows that women have more longevity.
 This means that the death risk in women is substantially lower than that in men.
-So, the premiums charged to women policyholders is usually less.
+So, the premiums charged to women policyholders are usually less.

 This also gives added benefit to a female policyholder to get a larger period of term insurance for the same sum assured and the same premium payable as her male counterpart!

 An online term insurance plan is any day cheaper than an offline plan.
 This is mainly because the online option does away with the intermediaries and agents, whose commissions get appended in the plan premiums.